Skip to main contentSkip Navigation or Skip to Content

 MATH 1701: Discrete Mathematics

-Students are introduced to the foundation of modern mathematics including basic set theory; counting; solutions to recurrence relations; logic and quantifiers; properties of integers; mathematical induction; asymptotic notation; introduction of graphs and trees; finite state machines and formal languages; Boolean algebra.
+This course is an introduction to the foundation of modern mathematics including basic set theory; solution to recurrence relations; logic and quantifiers; properties of integers; mathematical induction; introduction to graphs and trees; Boolean algebra and finite state machines.
+Students will apply the critical thinking skills developed in Mathematics to derive meaning from complex problems.

 Learning outcomes